AbdelhamidElyoussfi/USED_CARS_ESTIMATION/README.md

 ## Features

-- 🔐 User authentication with Google and Facebook OAuth 2.0
+- 🔐 User authentication with Google OAuth 2.0
 - 🖼️ Image upload with drag-and-drop support and animated preview
 - 🧠 Integration of multiple machine learning models for:
   - Car type validation